DK26/wrapin-py/README.md

 ## Advantages of a Self-Contained low-level Binary

-1. __*Single file*__, independent of any runtime environment, can be embedded with third-party libraries while offering more advanced APIs, such that are not part of the core Python libraries which are provided by default in the sandboxed environment
+1. __*Single file*__, independent of any runtime environment, can be embedded with third-party libraries while offering more advanced APIs, such that are not part of the core Python libraries which are provided by default in the sandbox environment
-   - __Caveat:__ In restricted, stripped environments, this can work as long as your binary does not try to use dynamically linked APIs which may be restricted or completely missing in that sandboxed environment (e.g. `cmake` or native `OpenSSL`).
+   - __Caveat:__ In restricted, stripped environments, this can work as long as your binary does not try to use dynamically linked APIs which may be restricted or completely missing in that sandbox environment (e.g. `cmake` or native `OpenSSL`).

 2. Written in a strongly typed, statically compiled programming language for a complex project, can detect potential problems at compile-time, long before they reach production, especially for the rare, "invisible" bug cases that camouflage themselves within tons of code so they can show up at the worse moment in production.